I’m a firm believer that every business needs a website.

 Think of it this way:

-Your website is like entering the front door to your shop (if you had a brick and mortar style business).
+Your website is like entering the front door to your shop.

 It’s the first impression people get and lets potential clients quickly discern whether your products and services are right for them.